Unsupervised 3D Keypoint Discovery with Multi-View Geometry: Experiments

 \parag{Unsupervised 3D Approaches.}

 We compare against state-of-the-art unsupervised approaches on the H36M dataset in Table~\ref{tab:h36} and on the 3DHP dataset in Table~\ref{tab:3dhp}.
 We outperform the competing methods discussed in Section~\ref{sec:related}.
+Most importantly, our approach does not rely on any known priors such as kinematic and shape priors, and neither suffers from the lack of interpretability of the discovered features.
+Moreover, it outperforms other single-view and multi-view keypoint discovery approaches.

+\parag{Cross Dataset Evaluation.} We take a model trained on H36M dataset and test it on 3DHP dataset to evaluate the generalization of our approach across different datasets.
+The result is shown in the second to the last row in Table~\ref{tab:3dhp}.
+This model even outperforms other latent extraction models trained on the same test dataset.

-\parag{Unsupervised 2D models}
+\parag{Unsupervised 2D models.}

-For completeness, even though our primary goal is to compute 3D keypoints, we compare the predicted 2D keypoints $\bx_n$ of Eq.~(\ref{eq:softargmax}) with those produced by other unsupervised 2D approaches.
+For completeness, even though our primary goal is to discover 3D keypoints, we compare the discovered 2D keypoints $\bx$ of Eq.~(\ref{eq:softargmax}) with those produced by other unsupervised 2D approaches.
 Table~\ref{tab:h36_2D} shows that we also outperform these approaches.